 - Top-level objectives, being major goals that must be achieved to meet the vision, such as a new customer, product, service, etc.

-- Implementation, as in what are the actions necessary to achieve the top-level objectives.
+- Implementation plan, as in what are the actions necessary to achieve the top-level objectives.

 - A summary of resources, including financial requirements, staff, site, equipment, etc., necessary to successfully complete the strategic plan.

 How to Develop a Strategic Plan